OWASP/owasp-mastg/Document/0x07c-Testing-Cryptography.md

 -- TODO --

 * use integrity-preserving encryption
-* use AEAD based encryption for data storage (provides confidenciality as well as integrity protection)
+* use AEAD based encryption for data storage (provides confidentiality as well as integrity protection)
 * use digital signatures

 #### References